Well Buildings Are Becoming More Than A Fad As Benefits Get Easier To Measure

 In the office sector in particular, having a building that promotes the health and wellbeing of the staff, and can help improve productivity, is becoming more important as a differentiating factor between schemes.
 And the benefits for developers and owners are starting to be quantified too.

-Earlier this year the Porter Building in Slough near London became the first WELL-certified office in the U.K., and the International WELL Building Institute, which awards WELL certifications, said China now has more square footage of WELL-certified buildings than the U.S., where the concept is much more established.
+Earlier this year the Porter Building in Slough near London became the first core and shell WELL-certified building in the U.K., and the International WELL Building Institute, which awards WELL certifications, said China now has more square footage of WELL-certified buildings than the U.S., where the concept is much more established.

 As a quick refresher — skip the next three paragraphs if you know about wellness — the IWBI has seven ‘pillars’ which it uses to define the wellness of a building: light, comfort, nutrition, fitness, water, air and mind.